-I’ve compiled a brief selection of powerful words, which can increase the selling effectiveness of your marketing.
+I’ve compiled a brief selection of powerful words, which can increase the sales effectiveness of your marketing.
 They’re in no particular order.

 So, let’s dive in!